top of page

 Another question to be determined is the length of time that spousal support should be paid.
 The length of time that spousal support will be payable is based on the circumstances of the parties, including the amount of spousal support being paid, the length of the relationship, if there are children and the age of the children.
 The spouse who is receiving spousal support is required to work towards becoming self-sufficient.
 Often a party will want to know the date when they are no longer required to pay spousal support, which is referred to as an end date.
 Not all spousal support orders or spousal support agreements have end dates.
 If a spousal support order or agreement does not have an end date, it is common that there will be a review date.

 Calculating spousal support is more complex than calculating child support and there is a lot of discretion involved in the amount and duration of spousal support.
-Crystal Robertson can help you determine the correct amount of spousal support that should be paid and the length of time it should be paid for.
+R&R Legal Group can help you determine the correct amount of spousal support that should be paid and the length of time it should be paid for.

 bottom of page